cisco/lal-build-manager/README.md

 ```

 ## Updating
 At some point `lal` will version check itself and let you know of a new version, and the command to update it.
 It can also give indications of docker container updates.
+This tool needs to use `npm shrinkwrap`.

 ## Caching
 The latest `lal build` OUTPUT is available in `~/.lal/NAME/local`.
 Fetched versions from `lal install` is available in `~/.lal/NAME/VERSION`.

 ## Installation
-Comes bundled with the container.
-You mount `~/.lal`?
+Something quick and easy.
+Then run `lal configure` to interactively select docker environment and default arguments to pass through to build scripts and resources.

 ### Command Specification
 #### lal install